dumialex32/e-commerce-fitness-supplements/README.md

 ### 6.Access the Application

--The frontend will be available at: http://localhost:5173 or http://localhost:[your-frontend-port] -The backend API will be available at: http://localhost:5000/api or http://localhost:[your-backend-port]/api
+- The frontend will be available at: http://localhost:5173 or http://localhost:[your-frontend-port]
+- The backend API will be available at: http://localhost:5000/api or http://localhost:[your-backend-port]/api